vindhyahk/Chatbot_for_Personalized_Learning/README.md

 5. Open a pull request

 📝License
-This project is licensed under te MIT License- see the LICENSE.md file for details
+See the LICENSE.md file for details

 📞Contact